-At our 2023 annual meeting, approximately 90% of the shares voted on our Say -on-Pay Vote affirmatively voted in support of the compensation of our named executive officers as described in the 2023 proxy statement.
-The Committee reviewed the outcome of the 2023 advisory vote in May 2023 and felt that the level of support affirmed our executive compensation structure and program.
+At our 2024 annual meeting, approximately 95% of the shares voted on our Say-on-Pay Vote affirmatively voted in support of the compensation of our named executive officers as described in the 2024 proxy statement.
+The Committee reviewed the outcome of the 2024 advisory vote in April 2024 and felt that the level of support affirmed our executive compensation structure and program.
 In the future, the Committee will continue to review our executive compensation program taking into consideration the outcome of our Say-on-Pay Votes, stockholder and proxy advisory service feedback and other relevant factors in making compensation decisions for our named executive officers.

-During 2023, we engaged with stockholders representing 59% of the outstanding Wyndham common stock, including 13 of the 15 largest Wyndham stockholders, to hear their perspectives and expectations.
-Of the 59%, we engaged with stockholders representing approximately 30% of our outstanding shares, regarding our compensation and related topics including our performance, sustainability, diversity, equity and inclusion, human capital and governance matters.
+During 2024, we engaged with stockholders representing 74% of the outstanding Wyndham common stock, including 13 of the 15 largest Wyndham stockholders, to hear their perspectives and expectations.
+Of the 74%, we engaged with stockholders representing approximately 62% of our outstanding shares regarding our compensation and related topics including our performance, sustainability, human capital and governance matters.
 We believe we took reasonable compensation actions that focused on relevant financial metrics throughout the year given the factors that were present and that our stockholders will support our decisions to encourage and recognize performance and promote retention all while returning value to stockholders.